 "I’ve raced against Ross Brawn, Stefano Domenicali, Ron Dennis, Flavio Briatore, and I never ever saw that kind of reaction.”

-The Horner vs Wolff rivalry of course was a major subplot to the season and was documented in raw detail in ‘Drive to Survive’, ramping up the popularity of the series.
+The Horner vs Wolff rivalry of course was a major subplot to the season and was documented again in that recently-released Season 5 of 'Drive to Survive'.

 Christian Horner before F1